freignat91/mlearning/README.md

   - Timer is the tick number (one tick compute one move for all the ants) and the number of ticks per second
   - update networks: the updated (copied) networks
   - train number: the number of time the networks have been trained
-  - good decision rate: the good decisions % (good decisions / total decisions)
+  - decision rate: the good decisions % (good decisions / total decisions)
 - for the current period (2 sec), total and for the selected ant:
   - contact: the number of ant contacts (less than the max vision length / 2)
   - train number: the number of time the networks have been trained